dmd-program/dmd-100/lessons/introduction.md

 ![Photo of book, Design and Truth by Robert Grudin](/assets/design-and-truth-book@2x.jpg)

 You will begin reading the book, _Design and Truth_, by Robert Grudin.
 I chose this book because it's an easy read, introduces historical references, and has a very high insight-to-page ratio.
 Grudin attempts to describe what design is and connect it to philosophy, ethics, economics, governance, education, and notions of truth.
 I have assigned reading responses for each book chapter so you can begin connecting ideas from the book to your personal experiences and perceptions.
-This book is a keeper.
-After the course has ended, put it on your bookshelf and read it again next year.